vmware-tanzu/apps-cli-plugin/docs/command-reference/commands-details/csc-get.md

 # Tanzu Apps Cluster Supply Chain Get

-The tanzu apps csc get command is used to get a detailed information of the cluster supply chain
+`tanzu apps cluster-supply-chain get` command is used to get a detailed information of the cluster supply chain

 ## Default view